-Family and Medical Leave Act (FMLA) allows employees to file leaves for giving birth, adopting, or placing a child into foster care or dealing with one’s own serious health condition, attending to the needs of a family member who has a serious health condition, taking time off in the event a family member is called to active military duty or taking time off to take care of a seriously injured or sick family members in the military.
+The Family and Medical Leave Act (FMLA) allows employees to file leaves for giving birth, adopting, placing a child in foster care, or dealing with one’s health issues.
+This federal law also covers attending to the needs of a family member who has a severe health condition, taking time off in the event a family member is called to active military duty, or taking care of severely injured or sick family members in the military.

-The mandated leaves are provided for by law and, hence, your employer cannot deny you these leaves.
-Otherwise, he will be violating employment and labor laws and will be subject to damages and other compensatory claims.
+The mandated leaves are provided for by law and, hence, your employer cannot deny you from acquiring these leaves.
+Otherwise, it would be a violation of the employment and labor laws and would be subjected to damages and other compensatory claims.
 If you are working in California, there is a more specific law enacted to protect your rights to emergency leaves other than the FMLA.

-Know Your Rights under the FMLA
+Know Your Rights Under the FMLA

-Placing a child into foster care
+- Placing a child in foster care,

-Dealing with one’s own serious health condition,
+- Dealing with one’s serious health condition,

-Attending to the needs of a family member who has a serious health condition,
+- Attending to the needs of a family member who has a serious health condition,

-Taking time off in the event a family member is called to active military duty or
+- Taking time off in the event a family member is called to active military duty, or

 Laws Protecting Family Emergency Leaves

-Must have worked for your employer for at least 12 months;
+- Must have worked for your employer for at least 12 months;

 - Must have at least worked a total of 1,250 hours during the 12-month period; and